robot-stefan/startup-resources/AdditionalBooks.md

 #### Barbarians at the Gate - ISBN: 978-0061655555
 Offers an inside peek at the M&A world.
 #### Sunburts & Luminary - ISBN: 978-0986385933
-An account of a individual contributor on of the most popularized R&D moonshots in human history.
+An account of a individual contributor on one of the most popularized R&D moonshots in human history.
 #### X-15 Diary - ISBN: 978-0803294561
 Covers the developments leading up to the first flights and eventual handover to the goverment customer from an outsiders perspective.
 Alot of the starts, stops, and continual roadblocks are experienced in hardware development and this offers a relatively non technical peek into that cycle/dynamic.
 #### Born Standing Up - ISBN: 978-1416553656